 Coos Art Museum has been a cultural focal point of Oregon’s scenic Southern Coast since 1966.
 It occupies an historic 1936 Art Deco US Federal Building in downtown Coos Bay.
 The Museum offers a wide range of arts activities including exhibitions, art classes, and lectures.
 Hours are 10:00am to 4:00pm, Tuesday through Friday and 1:00 to 4:00 pm on Saturday.
 Museum admission: $5 general, $2 students, veterans and seniors, free to Museum members.
 Free to active duty military through the Blue Star Museum Program.

-Sat 1-4pm Closed Sun/Mon & holidays Group tours available on request.
-Our facilities are available to rent.
+Sat and Sun 1-5pm Closed Mon & holidays FREE - Second Sunday Group tours available on request.
+Click here to rent our facilities.